-Join fellow UW alumni and friends online for a livestream and Q & A with UW–Madison’s Chancellor Rebecca Blank.
-This is a rare chance for alumni and friends to get a glimpse behind the curtain and learn more about what drives the university’s decisions.
+Join fellow UW alumni and friends online for a livestream and Q & A with a panel of experts who will discuss the ongoing labor shortage.
 The talk will be moderated by Mike Knetter, president and CEO of the Wisconsin Foundation and Alumni Association.

-A recording of each livestream will be available on uwalumni.com after the event.
+A recording of this livestream will be available on uwalumni.com after the event.

 Speakers and schedule are subject to change.